FutureOfNantes/NextJS_Demo/README.md

 ```bash
 $ npm install -g truffle
 ```
-You need to create an .env file with 2 variables :
+You need to create an .env file with 2 variables in the root directory for depoying the smart contract on the testnet:
 * MNEMONIC="PUT-YOUR_SEED_PHRASE"
 * INFURA_URL=PUT_YOUR_INNFURA_RINKEBY_URL